thisisaunam/Python-Beginner-Projects/password-generator/README.md

 ---

-## how to run
+## How to run

-run the file using:
+Run the file using:

 ```bash
 python password_generator_v2.py
 ```
 ---

-## notes
+## Notes

 * v1 focuses on basic random generation
 * v2 introduces validation, customization, and logic-based evaluation

-future improvements may include:
+Future improvements may include:
 * guaranteed inclusion of selected character types
 * saving generated passwords to a file
 * enhanced strength analysis